discordjs/guide/guide/interactions/registering-slash-commands.md

 - Your bot **can** have a global and guild command with **the same name**

-If you register the a Slash Command as Guild command **and** as Global command, you will see "duplicates" commands in your guild.
+If you register the a slash command as Guild command **and** as Global command, you will see "duplicates" commands in your guild.
 One will be the guild command and the other will be the global command.
 :::

 ::: warning